vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Import / Export Features
+### Import, Export and Merge Features

 #### Implementation

-The `import` and `export` mechanism is supported by all of the main components, specifically in the following ways:
+The `import`, `export` and `merge` mechanisms are supported by all the main components, specifically in the following ways:

 * The `Ui` component is accessed in `CommandResult` through a UI consumer (`ThrowingConsumer<MainWindow>`).
-This allows the user to interact with the JavaFx FileChooser to select files to be imported/exported to.
+This allows the user to interact with the JavaFX FileChooser to select files to be imported, merged or exported to.

-* The execution of the `ImportCommand` and `ExportCommand` is distinct from other commands executed by `Logic` because it is passed to the UI consumer in the `CommandResult` due to their reliance on the UI file chooser.
+* The execution of the `ImportCommand`, `ExportCommand` and `MergeCommand` is distinct from other commands executed by `Logic` because it is passed to the UI consumer in the `CommandResult` due to their reliance on the UI file chooser.

 * For import, the `Model` component is accessed to set the new AddressBook of contacts.
+For merge, contacts being merged are the .
 On the other hand, export filters the AddressBook of the `Model` using the tags specified in the user command to retrieve contacts to be exported.

 * Functions in `Storage` were used to write AddressBooks to JSON files as well as read and convert JSON files to AddressBook objects.

+#### Import Implementation
 The following sequence diagram shows how the `import` operation works:

 ![](images/ImportSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ImportCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

+#### Export Implementation

+#### Merge Implementation

 #### Design Considerations